ga-dc/landlord-3/readme.md

-# Landlord Part 3
+# Landlord - Sinatra Views and Templates

-## Part 3 - Sinatra Views and Templates
+## Sinatra Views and Templates

 **Please time box this to 2 hours!**